Christ the Redeemer, Rio de Janeiro

 LGBT+ travellers

-There is no legislation against homosexuality in Brazil.
+There is no legislation against same-sex sexual activity in Brazil.
 Same-sex marriage is legal and LGBT+ couples have equal rights in law.

 Brazil is generally tolerant.
 However, Brazilian society is quite conservative, particularly outside the larger towns and cities.
-Violence against LGBT+ people is a concern.
-Instances of discrimination, violence and harassment against the community have been reported.
-Factors contributing to these concerns include societal attitudes, cultural influences and the presence of conservative perspectives.
-Urban areas can be more accepting.
+There are reports of discrimination, violence and harassment against the LGBT+ community.
+Urban areas are usually more accepting.

 Read more advice for LGBT+ travellers.